 Hormonal and surgical treatment for gender dysphoria can impact on fertility.
-Assisted conception techniques, such as sperm and egg freezing, can provide transgender people, and those who identify as trans, with the opportunity to create a family.
+Techniques such as sperm and ftm egg freezing can preserve fertility and future assisted conception treatment and IVF provides transgender people, and those who identify as trans, with the opportunity to create a family.

 How does it work?